 What does this mean for climate change?

-Simply put, these changes in the Earth’s orbit mean that the distance between the planet and the sun changes.
+Simply put, these changes in the Earth’s orbit mean that the distance between the planet and the sun changes, as the earth moves closer to the sun the amount of sunlight increases.
 These small changes in distance happen over a very long period and this, in turn, affects the amount of solar radiation that reaches Earth.

 Milankovitch theorised that the glacial periods on planet earth that occurred in the last 1,000,000 years, began when the three cycles aligned.
 So, favouring periods of increased solar radiation in the winter and decreased solar radiation in the summer caused the planet to dip into an ‘ice age’.
 The last ice age ended about 12,000 years ago.
 And the next ‘cooling cycle’ may occur in about 30,000 years time.
-A natural cause of climate change; just global cooling rather than global warming.
+Natural factors cause climate change; just global cooling rather than global warming.

 In 1978, a scientific study of deep-sea sediment cores found that the predictions made by Milankovitch did indeed correspond with periods of considerable climate change over the past 450,000 years.
 Meaning that it can be used like a climate time machine.
 To predict differences in solar radiation due to orbital variations over the next thousands of years.